Getting Comfortable With High Customer Concentration

 Ted

-by a searcher from University of Chicago
+from University of Chicago in Philadelphia, PA, USA

 I’m an independent sponsor, not a searcher, and I am not going the SBA route.
 With this binary risk, I would not be able to get comfortable with a PG.
 In this particular example, the company has multiple multi-year contracts.
 I have requested a breakdown of contracts by time remaining in the contract, with the hope that I can use this to calculate a downside case where the contracts all roll off and we get no new business.
 It’s hard to imagine this would be material enough to raise any debt financing unless there were other factors that could make the case, such as very high barriers to entry for competitors (still very unlikely to raise debt even if this was the case).
 As part of this, I will have to review termination provisions as well.